About the UHV Here For You Campaign

 - October is also National Substance Abuse Prevention Month.
 Campaign will link risk factors and de-spell myths about substance abuse and causes of violence.

-- Includes training for students to identify child abuse risk factors to prepare for future professional careers as nurses, teachers, doctors, counselors, coaches and more.
+- Can request training for students to identify child abuse risk factors to prepare for future professional careers as nurses, teachers, doctors, counselors, coaches and more; can include factual information on link between domestic violence and mass shootings (campuswide email education notice).

 - Highlights resources for LGBTQ community as well as effects of violence in marginalized communities.